lehcode/n8n-deploy/docs/core-features/workflows/index.md

 # Pull specific workflow
 n8n-deploy --server-url http://n8n.example.com:5678 wf pull "Customer Onboarding"

+# Pull with custom filename (for new workflows)
+n8n-deploy wf pull "Customer Onboarding" --filename customer-onboarding.json

 # Pull with custom flow directory
 n8n-deploy --flow-dir /path/to/workflows wf pull "Customer Onboarding"
 ```

+{: .note }
+> When pulling a new workflow, you'll be prompted to enter a filename.
+Use `--filename` to specify it directly.

 ### Push Workflow to Remote Server